MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/insomnia.md

 1. In the **Parameters** tab, set the parameters for your query.

-   You have the option to add parameters individually by selecting the **Add** button.
-But you can also select the **Bulk Edit** option, which you may find easier.
+   You can add parameters individually by selecting the **Add** button.
+But you can also select the **Bulk Edit** option, which you might find easier.

    1. Select the **Bulk Edit** option.
    1. Copy the following parameters: